GEMINI-Medicine/gemSim/README.md

-# gemSim
+# GEMINI-dummy-data
-`gemSim` is a custom R package providing functions that generate synthetic data based on the [GEMINI database](https://geminimedicine.ca/the-gemini-database/).
+`GEMINI-dummy-data` is a custom R package providing functions that generate synthetic data based on the [GEMINI database](https://geminimedicine.ca/the-gemini-database/).

 It currently creates the following tables:
 * Admdad